elisiariocouto/leggen/README.md

 ```

 ## ⚠️ Caveats
-  - This project is still in early development.
+  - This project is still in early development, breaking changes may occur.